Biswajee/Azure-DevOps-Extensions-Workshop/README.md

 2. Create an organization.
 You can provide any name, make sure it's a unique one.

-3. Create 2 projects by clicking the `New Project` button.
+3. Create a project by clicking the `New Project` button.

-    - The first project will hoist your extension-code and release pipeline.
+    > The project will hoist your extension-code and release pipeline.

-    - The purpose of the second project is to demonstrate that extension tasks are avalable cross-organization.

 4. Create a repository in the first project space for your extension code.